-Nominating power planes
+Nominating power planes and mixed layers

-Use the drop down list box to specify that a plane should be a power plane.
+Use the list boxes to specify planes as power planes or layers as mixed layers.
 Select all planes as required.
-To remove a power plane from the list select the plane number from the list and click Remove.
+To remove a plane from the list select the plane number from the list and click Clear.

-Layers 2,4, 5 and 7 specified as power planes
+The dialog above shows Layers 2, 4, 5 and 7 specified as power planes